 Harder to read up close

-Reading and tasks that involve focusing up close — such as using your phone, threading a needle or fine detailed work — will tend to become harder after the age of 45 in most people.
+Reading and tasks that involve focusing up close — such as using your phone, threading a needle or fine detailed work — will tend to become harder for most people after the age of 45.
 This is called presbyopia and is related to your eye's natural lens becoming less elastic and less able to adjust focus.
 People who are naturally long-sighted (hyperopic) can often have near focusing difficulties earlier.

 Many people buy simple ready-made reading glasses or magnifiers when this happens.
-While these may work as a temporary solution, you should have your eyes tested to determine if a properly-prescribed pair of reading glasses may be more suitable for your eyes and your visual needs.
-Accountant readers in some cases can cause eye strain and imbalance between the two eyes.
+While these may work as a temporary solution, you should have your eyes tested to determine if a properly prescribed pair of reading glasses may be more suitable for your eyes and your visual needs.
+Using store-bought reading glasses, in some cases, can cause eye strain and imbalance between the two eyes.